 - Name.
 This is just for convenience, user can enter anything here. - Description.
-Longer text that gets included in notification to delivery channels that support long texts. - One or more targets. - WARN and ERROR value limits, or a Python expression to calculate state. - · One or more tags. - TTL value.
-Metrics switch to NODATA state when new data doesn't arrive for TTL seconds. - Check schedule.
+Longer text that gets included in notification to delivery channels that support long texts. - One or more targets. - WARN and ERROR value limits, or a Python expression to calculate state. - One or more tags. - TTL value.
+When new data doesn't arrive for TTL seconds, the metric will switch to the State set by the user. - Check schedule.
 For example, a trigger can be set to check only during business hours.